battibatch/battibatch/docs/books/FundamentalsOfDataEngineering/FundamentalsOfDataEngineering.md

     - COnsiderations for batch vs streaming
         - If I ingest the data in real time, can downstream storage system handle the rate of data flow?
         - DO I need sub 1s data ingestion?
 WOuld micro batch work (every minute)?
-        - what are my use cases for stream ingestion? what specific benefits do I realize by implmenting streaming? if I get data in real time, what action can I take on the data that would be an improvement on batch?
+        - what are my use cases for stream ingestion? what specific benefits do I realize by implementing streaming? if I get data in real time, what action can I take on the data that would be an improvement on batch?
         - will my streaming-first approach cost more in terms of time, money, maintenance, downtime and opportunity cost rather than simple doing batch?
         - Are my streaming pipeline and system reliable and redundant if infra fails?
         - what tools are most appropriate for the use case?
 Managed services or deploy own instances?
 Who will manage?